Land Arts of the American West (LAAW) at the University of New Mexico is now accepting applications for the 2018 Fall program.

 Graduate and Advanced Undergraduate Studio Art students are encouraged to apply, as well as students and creative practitioners outside the field of studio art.

 Students accepted into Land Arts must enroll at the University of New Mexico as degree or non-degree seeking students.
 Tuition costs are based on 12 credit hour tuition rates and additional LAAW course fees.
 Current tuition rates can be found at: http://bursar.unm.edu/tuition-info/tuition-and-fee-rates.html

 Please email questions and applications to firstname.lastname@example.org.

-The Land Arts of the American West (LAAW) program is funded in part by grants from Lannan Foundation and Andre W. Mellon Foundation.
+Land Arts of the American West (LAAW) is funded in part by grants from Lannan Foundation and Andrew W. Mellon Foundation.
 Lannan Foundation supports the LAAW annual field program and the Lannan Endowed Chair.
-A five year grant from the Andrew W. Mellon Foundation funds the creation and operation of the Land Arts Mobile Research Center (LAMRC).
-In 2017, LAAW and LAMRC will be offering a series of grants to students.
-These grants will support international travel for research projects and post-MFA research.
-Please see Grant Information Web Page for details.
+Grants from Andrew W. Mellon Foundation fund the Land Arts Mobile Research Center (LAMRC) and the Center for Environmental Arts and Humanities (CEAH).
+In 2018, we will be offering a series of grants to students and LAAW alumni.
+Grants and scholarships will support UNM Indigenous undergraduate scholarships, international travel for research projects, and post-MFA research.
+Please see Grant Information for details.